 Scriptless makes the underlying test automation tool invisible.
-It sits between the user and automation tool.
-The user now builds automation using English as a language.
-The scriptless framework compiles this into what the automation tool understands.
-Scriptless approach is independent of the underlying test automation tool technology and yet it collaborates with it seamlessly.
-So tomorrow you can have the freedom to change the automation tool without even worrying about test scripts.
+It sits between the user and the automation tool and allows the user to build automation using simple English.
+The scriptless framework compiles this in a fashion the automation tool understands.
+Since the scriptless approach is independent of the underlying test automation tool and yet collaborates with it seamlessly it gives users the freedom to change the automation tool later without having to worry about the test scripts.

-Since scriptless framework on run time compiles an automated test case into what test tool will understand, there is no chance to hard code test cases to report success.
+Quite simple really, more coverage = a better tested product.
+Since the scriptless framework on run time compiles an automated test case into what the test tool will understand, there is no chance to hard code test cases to report success.

 6. Highly tested automation code